Skip to content

 • the development is for an urban purpose,

-• the application complies with the criteria in the Planning Regulation,
+• the application complies with the criteria in s 51A of Planning Regulation,

 • the Planning Minister is satisfied that the Chief Executive should assess the development application.